RaisingAwesome/Ghost-Catcher-Cam/README.md

       chmod +777 runner.sh #this is the main runner of the python script chmod +777 checker.sh #this will ensure it boots successfully and will reboot if not

-+Then, set a Crontab entry so it runs at startup:
+Then, set a Crontab entry so it runs at startup:

       crontab -e

-+Type the following at the bottom of the page:
+Type the following at the bottom of the page:

       @reboot sleep 10 && /home/pi/Ghost-Catcher-Cam/runner.sh &  #increase the sleep zero if it doesn't run to give it time to boot up more dependancies.
 The sleep parameter is in seconds.
       @reboot sleep 30 && /home/pi/Ghost-Catcher-Cam/checker.sh & #this will reboot if python isn't running after 30 seconds.

-For info, to stream the entire Raspberry Pi display, this work:

-      ffmpeg -f lavfi -i anullsrc -f x11grab -framerate 30 -video_size 720x480 -i :0.0 -f flv -b:v 1024K -framerate 30 -s 854x480 rtmp://a.rtmp.youtube.com/live2/streamkey

-This approach is used by the ghostcv2.py program.

-If you ever need a time you want to kill the backlight to save battery, you can do this:

-      sudo sh -c 'echo "0" > /sys/class/backlight/soc\:backlight/brightness'
+### 8: Troubleshooting
 Sound troubleshooting:
       After updating, you might run into an error that amixer is unable to find a simple control